MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - HoloLens support is limited in this preview to OS updates only.
 - Windows Holographic for Business only supports HTTP download modes and downloads from a [Microsoft Connected Cache endpoint](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache); peer-to-peer download modes and group assignments are not supported for HoloLens devices at this time.
-- HoloLens does not support deployment or delivery optimization for Windows Server Update Services endpoints.
+- HoloLens doesn't support deployment or delivery optimization for Windows Server Update Services endpoints.
 - Troubleshooting requires either diagnostics on the Connected Cache server or collecting a trace on HoloLens via **Settings** > **Update & Security** >  **Troubleshooting** >  **Windows Update**.

 ### IT Admin - Update Checklist - 21H1